 Chapter 7: Optimizing and Editing Images

 Not all your photos will be perfect, but that doesn’t mean you can’t still use them.
 A little photo editing can go a long way.
 Depending on your editing skills, you can do anything from removing a smudge on the background to changing the background.
-A little optimizing and editing will make your photos far more effective.
+A little optimizing and retouching will make your photos far more effective.
 And you don’t need a photography degree to make this work.

 Photo Editing Software

 When trying to learn photography, there is no shortage of photo editing software options in a wide range of skill levels from novice to pro.
-There are editors that are web based, software you load on your computer, and even versions you can load on your smartphone.
+There are editors that are web based software you load on your computer, and even versions you can load on your smartphone.
 Products to consider:

 - Adobe PhotoShop and Lightroom – Available by subscription for as low as $10 a month.
 There is a learning curve, but there is an abundance of online tutorials.